-By far the easiest way for a Canopy subscriber (commercial or academic) to install PyXLL (either purchased or 30-day trial) is from the Canopy Package Manager or with the "edm" command line utility ("enpkg" in Canopy V1).
+By far the easiest way for a Canopy user to install PyXLL (either purchased or 30-day trial) is from the Canopy Package Manager or with the "edm" command line utility ("enpkg" in Canopy V1).
 This custom build of PyXLL handles most of the details of configuring PyXLL to work with both Excel and Canopy User Python.

 Please note that for fundamental technical reasons, PyXLL is only available for Excel on Windows.
 For Mac or Linux users who wish to take advantage of PyXLL, you can use it (as many of us at Enthought do), in a Windows Virtual Machine such as Fusion.
 Your single PyXLL and Canopy licenses are good on as many physical and virtual machines as you individually use.

 To install PyXLL for use with Canopy Python, please follow these steps:

 - Launch the Package Manager from the Canopy Welcome Screen.

 - Select “Available Packages” and search for “pyxll”.
 Select the “pyxll” package from the list and click the “Install” button to the right to have Canopy download and install PyXLL for you.

 - Next (steps 3-5), you will edit the pyxll.cfg config file to configure PyXLL on your machine.